Essential doctrine

 God hath appointed a day, wherein He will judge the world by Jesus Christ, when everyone shall receive according to his deeds: the wicked shall go into everlasting punishment and the righteous into everlasting life.
 (Acts 17:31; John 5:22, 27; 2 Tim.
 4:1; Matt.
 25:31-46; Rom.
 2:5-6; Acts 3:19; 2 Thess.
 1:7-10; Mark 9:48; Matt.
 24:36, 42-44; Mark 13:35-37; Luke 12:35-36; Rev. 22:20)

-To fully express our beliefs, we subscribe to the 1689 London Baptist Confession of Faith, often referred to in shorthand as "the 1689".
+To fully express our beliefs, we subscribe to the 1689 London Baptist Confession of Faith, often referred to in shorthand as "the 1689 or 2LBCF".
 Though our ultimate authority in all matters of faith and life is the inspired, eternal, infallible, inerrant, all-sufficient Word of God alone, as recorded in 66 books of the Old and New Testaments, we find the 1689 to be an excellent summary of "the things most surely believed among us."

 The great British Baptist preacher Charles H. Spurgeon said of the confession;